-Rotem Meter View Software (RMV) is a WINDOWS 95 based program, aimed to download ROTEM's meters measurements to a PC.
-The meters are: RAM ION, TelePole and RAM DA-2000.
+Rotem Meter View Software (RMV) is a WINDOWS based program, used to download ROTEM's meters measurements to a PC.
+Meters included are: RAM ION, TelePole, DRMs, AMPS and RAM DA-2000.

 Communication between the meter and the PC can be performed in two modes: